 For an on premise deployment, regardless of how Console is installed and where it operates, Console requires access to persistent storage.
-Console can be deployed using either your orchestrator’s native HA capabilities or Prisma Cloud’s built-in high availability (HA) capabilities.
+When Console is deployed in a cluster, you can leverage the orchestrator’s native HA capabilities to keep Console up.

 When installing Prisma Cloud Compute, install Console first, then install Defender.
 Defender is the component of Prisma Cloud that runs on each host, more detail is provided below.
 Defender can be installed from the deployment tabs in Console’s graphical user interface.
 Defender, as the initiator of the connection, requires network connectivity to the Console.